Papilio polyxenes: Eggs and larvae

 Eggs are pale yellow.
 Young larvae are mostly black and white with a saddle, and older larvae are green with black transverse bands containing yellow spots.

 Caterpillar and chrysalis

 This caterpillar absorbs toxins from the host plants, and therefore tastes poor to bird predators.
-The black swallowtail caterpillar has an orange "forked gland", called the osmeterium.
+The parsleyworm has an orange "forked gland", called the osmeterium.
 When in danger, the osmeterium, which looks like a snake's tongue, everts and releases a foul smell to repel predators.